i05nagai/memorandum/language/english_speaking.md

         * her dance expresses the innate beauty of the human sprit
     * An innate quality or ability is one that you were born with, not one you have learned
         * his most impressive quality was his innate goodness
+    * but it's often viewed as an innate skill that some people have and others' dont'
 * jeopardize
     * take risk
     * to put something such as a plan or system in danger of being harmed or damaged